What is in this leaflet

 - If you have type 1 diabetes or diabetic ketoacidosis (often caused by very high blood sugar levels).

-- if you have or have had any medical conditions, especially kidney disease, pancreatitis (an inflamed pancreas causing severe stomach and back pain which does not go away) or any condition affecting your digestive system.
+- if you have or have had any medical conditions, especially pancreatitis (an inflamed pancreas causing severe stomach and back pain which does not go away), any condition affecting your digestive system or end stage kidney disease.

 - if you are also taking a sulfonylurea (such as glimepiride or glibenclamide) or an insulin.